abonzini/ODLBoardGame/CardDatabase/CardData/readme.md

 This is useful, as it allows complex behaviours to be shared between effect chains with a single CPU context.
 For example, it would be possible to do effects like *"Deal X damage to all units and get 1 gold for each killed"*, where the count of killed units would be resolved from a different part of the effect chain.

-The CPU context also contains a list of target entities, which can be obtained by specific search/select operators.
+The CPU context also contains a list of reference entities, which can be obtained by specific search/select operators.
+This reference is important to track ownership and stuff.
-By default the card targets itself but this value can be replaced by more complex search operations as described below.
+By default the effect's reference is the card with the ongoing effect but this value can be replaced by more complex search operations as described below.

 ## Effect List
 These are the following supported effects.
 All effects are relative to the card executing the effect, so the meaning of ```TargetPlayer```, for example, depends on this.

+- ```SELECT_ENTITY``` Selects the reference entity for the remainder of the effect (or until a new search is made).
+It will select a single target out of known entities that participate in a trigger or interaction.
+For example if a unit attacks another, ```SELECT_ENTITY``` can be used to target either the unit that attacked or the affected unit.
+Owner and target type filters can be used for slightly more complex effects, such as "When a **friendly unit** does X".

+    Parameters:
+    - ```SearchCriterion``` determines which entity will be targeted by this
+    - ```TargetPlayer``` serves as a filter where you only target entities of the player owner in question
+    - ```TargetType``` the type of entities that can be targeted

-- ```FIND_ENTITIES``` Task that finds all valid entities to be targeted for an effect.
+- ```FIND_ENTITIES``` Is a task that finds all valid entities to be targeted for an effect.
+All of these entities will become references for subsequent effects.
 For example, skills that deal damage to an unit, or to the enemy hero, or destroy all buildings, etc.
 These targets are found by using ```FIND_ENTITIES``` and setting a bunch  of search criteria.
+If you want to change the reference of the search, you may need to do a ```SELECT_ENTITY``` call first, for example in an effect like *"When a card is played, all of that player's Units receive 1 damage"*, where the reference is not necesarily the same in every trigger.

     Parameters:
     - ```TargetLocation``` where to search for the entity in question